Codeception/Codeception/docs/02-GettingStarted.md

 ## Bootstrap

 Each suite has its own bootstrap file.
 It's located in the suite directory and is named `_bootstrap.php`.
 It will be executed before test suite.
+There us also a global bootstrap file located in `tests` directory.
+It can be used to include additional files.

 ## Test Formats